R-410A

 R-410A is a refrigerant fluid used in air conditioning and heat pump applications.
 It is a zeotropic but near-azeotropic mixture of difluoromethane (CH_{2}F_{2}, called R-32) and pentafluoroethane (CHF_{2}CF_{3}, called R-125).
 R-410A is sold under the trademarked names AZ-20, EcoFluor R410, Forane 410A, Genetron R410A, Puron, and Suva 410A.
-Due to its high global warming potential, R410a is being phased out in several countries.
+Due to its high global warming potential, R-410A is being phased out in several countries.

 History

 R-410A was invented and patented by Allied Signal (later Honeywell) in 1991.
 Other producers around the world have been licensed to manufacture and sell R-410A.
 R-410A was successfully commercialized in the air conditioning segment by a combined effort of Carrier Corporation, Emerson Climate Technologies, Inc., Copeland Scroll Compressors (a division of Emerson Electric Company), and Allied Signal.
 Carrier Corporation was the first company to introduce an R-410A-based residential air conditioning unit into the market in 1996 and holds the trademark "Puron".